bayareawebpro/searchable-resource/README.md

 ### ProvidesOptions

 Queries can provide options that will be appended to the request options data by implementing the `ProvidesOptions` contract.
+This method should return a flat array of values.

 For example let's say we have a select field query that implements it's own builder interface: